 Once again, the event will be held behind closed doors to ensure the safety of all involved.

 Whilst being one of the shorter tracks on the calendar, the Hungaroring’s undulations and lack of straights ensure that it’s key for drivers to find a good rhythm in order to set a quick lap time.
-Many relish this challenge and it is no surprise that the Hungarian Grand Prix is a popular race on the Formula One calendar.
+Many relish this challenge and it is no surprise that the Hungarian Grand Prix is a popular race on the Formula 1 calendar.

-Dave Robson, Head of Vehicle Performance: “Following two weekends in the Austrian countryside, we have relocated 350km east to the historic city of Budapest.
+Dave Robson, Williams Head of Vehicle Performance: “Following two weekends in the Austrian countryside, we have relocated 350km east to the historic city of Budapest.
 The circuit layout and characteristics of the Hungaroring are as different from the Red Bull Ring as the scenery is between Budapest and the Styrian Mountains.

 “The circuit here demands high levels of downforce, excellent ride characteristics and a car balance that offers the driver precision in a range of corner types.
 Overtaking is difficult and there is consequently a greater emphasis on qualifying performance.”